Human rights groups condemn Rwanda Bill as ‘breach of international law’

 The groups said the Bill poses “a significant threat to the rule of law” by undermining what protects people from an abuse of power by the state, and described Parliament as a “crime scene”.

-They added the UK was increasingly gaining a reputation for “playing fast and loose with its international obligations” and called for the asylum system to be rebuilt.
+They added that the UK is increasingly gaining a reputation for “playing fast and loose with its international obligations” and called for the asylum system to be rebuilt.

 Prime Minister Rishi Sunak believes sending asylum seekers on the one-way trip to Rwanda could be a strong deterrent to people seeking to cross the English Channel in small boats.